 The advantage of creating types inside a library, instead of creating them directly in an application, is the possibility to re-use them in other applications.
-If the types are created in a library, all the necessary functions and programs can be stored in this library.
+If the types are created in a library, all the necessary functionality can be stored in this library.
 The library can then be connected to any application.